Have you been a Racist? You could be running for $1000 scholarship

 “My only reservation is that the essay does ask people to look into themselves and to be really honest.
 Given that it is such a challenging and complex topic, I’m not sure how many people will shine.”

-The scholarship rules do prohibit offensive material, although it’s unclear how this is defined.
+The scholarship rules do prohibit offensive material, although it’s unclear how this is defined, writes Cindy Cameronne.

 Asked if this year’s scholarship topic could be opening a giant can of worms, Global Mobility Immigration Lawyers & Migration Agents Partner Ariel Brott responded: